mdcf/devicemodel/mdcf-dm-doc/src/main/resources/source/language/language.rst

 ``Ast.<Declaration> list()`` instead of just ``list()``.
-That is because ``list()`` without a parameter type supplied for its element type returns ``List<Object>``, which is incompatible with ``model``'s parameter that expects a list of :dml:`Declarations <ast/Declaration.java>`.
+That is because ``list()`` without a parameter type supplied for its element type returns ``List<Object>``, which is incompatible with ``model``'s parameter that expects a list of :dml:`dml.ast.Declaration <ast/Declaration.java>`.
 To address this issue, one can use |AstWeak| API that have the same set of AST construction methods, but with weaker compile-time parameter types that are checked at runtime;